-Dravet syndrome is a rare form of epilepsy associated with neurological development disorders.
-The onset is during the first year of life in a normal developing child
+Dravet syndrome is a rare and severe form of early onset epileptic syndrome beginning in infancy characterized by refractory seizures and neurological development disorders.
+The first seizure occurs in the first year of life (usually at 5-8 months of age) in a normal developing child (Dravet et al. 2011).

 Dravet Syndrome was first described in 1978 as « Severe Myoclonic Epilepsy in Infancy » (SMEI) by Dr Charlotte DRAVET but has been recognized throughout the world since then.